VICON: Vision In-Context Operator Networks for Multi-Physics Fluid Dynamics Prediction: Experiment Details

 \subsection{MPP Details}

-For a fair comparison, we retrained MPP~\cite{mccabe2023multiple} using our training dataset using the same model configurations and optimizer hyperparameters (batch size is set to be the maximum possible on our device).
+For a fair comparison, we retrain MPP~\cite{mccabe2023multiple} using our training dataset with the same model configurations and optimizer hyperparameters (batch size is set to the maximum possible on our device).
 We evaluate MPP using the same testing setup and metric.